-Within a few years, roaches have evolved to avoid sugar.
+Within a few years, cockroaches have evolved to avoid sugar.
 Remarkably, their adaptation is a result of sugar-laced traps.
 Unlike humans, they don't have to use willpower.
-Instead, roaches have a built-in aversion based on taste: sugary flavor comes across as bitter.
+Instead, cockroaches have a built-in aversion based on taste: sugary flavor comes across as bitter.

-Roaches in a recent studied were sampled from colonies in the U.S, Puerto Rico, South Korea and Russia.
-Among the 19 populations examined, seven included roaches with the sugar-aversive behavior.
+Cockroaches in a recent studied were sampled from colonies in the U.S, Puerto Rico, South Korea and Russia.
+Among the 19 populations examined, seven included cockroaches with the sugar-aversive behavior.

 Researcher Coby Schal of North Carolina State University